-COMMENT TO LCvR 16.5: The changes in this Rule are made to conform to the recent amendments to Fed.
+COMMENT TO LCvR 16.5: Categories of cases exempted from this Rule are not exempted from the scheduling order provisions of Fed.
 R. Civ.
-P. 26(a)(3).
-Categories of cases exempted from this Rule are not exempted from the scheduling order provisions of Fed.
-R. Civ.
-P. 16(b), and LCvR 16.3 of these Rules.
+P. 16(b), and LCvR 16.3 of these Rules except as otherwise provided by these Rules.